MatCyt/Price_Elasticity/README.md

 ## CROSS PRICE ELASTICITY
 Cross price elasticity tells us how our product was impacted by pricing of other SKUs and vice versa.
-It is essential to understand firstly if with your price discounts you are stealing from your competitors or you ar cannibalizing your other products.
+It is essential to understand firstly if with your price discounts you are stealing from your competitors or you are cannibalizing your other products.
 Secondly it will tell you at which competitors pricing you should pay special attention.

 Code below runs the model for all possible combination of products / variables and create a ready output.
 ``` R